tduretz/MDOODZ7.0/README.md

 MDOODZ Source Code stored in `MDLIB` directory and compiled as a separate library `libmdoodz` with the public interface `mdoodz.h`.

-The public interface includes a struct that stores input parameters and setup toolchains: `MdoodzInstance`.
+The public interface includes a struct that stores input parameters and setup toolchains: `MdoodzInput`.
-To run the simulation `MdoodzInstance` must be passed to `RunMDOODZ(MdoodzInstance *instance)` function
+To run the simulation `MdoodzInput` must be passed to `RunMDOODZ(MdoodzInput *input)` function

 ### Examples: